Los Angeles Public Relations Agency Leaders Share Lockdown PR Best Practices Advice

-For PR Tech Wednesdays this week, I organized a panel of Los Angeles Public Relations agency leaders featuring Bob Gold of Bob Gold & Associates and Kimberly Goodnight of Media Playground PR to talk about how they’re handling media relations and public relations during the COVID-19 pandemic.
+I organized a panel of Los Angeles Public Relations Agency leaders featuring Bob Gold of Bob Gold & Associates and Kimberly Goodnight of Media Playground PR to discuss how they handle media relations and public relations during the lockdown.

-It’s definitely not business as usual, but clients are staying active and finding ways to get their message out to top tier and trade media outlets.
-This is a time of great experimentation as clients and PR agencies look for new ways to deliver their messages while staying mindful and sensitive to risks we all face.
+It’s not business as usual, but clients are staying active and finding ways to get their message out to top-tier and trade media outlets.
+This is a time of great experimentation as clients, and PR agencies look for new ways to deliver their messages while staying mindful and sensitive to risks we all face.

-“But the game changes when you go to tech media, or you go into verticals.
-Trades are also looking at COVID-19 related stories, but they want to know how it’s affecting their business sector.
-They’re also looking for news on new products, new innovations, new services, trends and insights,” says Bob, who’s Los Angeles PR Firm reps predominantly B2B clients.
+“But the game changes when you go to tech media or you go into verticals.
+Trades are also looking at COVID-19-related stories, but they want to know how it’s affecting their business sector.
+They’re also looking for news on new products, new innovations, new services, trends, and insights,” says Bob, whose Los Angeles PR Firm reps predominantly B2B clients.

-Fashion houses like Versace, Prada and Ralph Lauren are all manufacturing personal protective equipment (PPE) and face masks to support healthcare workers and first responders, which is becoming a bigger story everyday.
+Fashion houses like Versace, Prada, and Ralph Lauren manufacture personal protective equipment (PPE) and face masks to support healthcare workers and first responders, which is becoming a bigger story every day.

-When it comes to B2B public relations, Bob recommended promoting what clients are doing to help manage the pandemic.
-For example, he represents Corning, which makes the fiber that ISPs use to deliver the broadband so we can work at home.
+Regarding B2B public relations, Bob recommended promoting what clients are doing to help manage the pandemic.
+For example, he represents Corning, which makes the fiber that ISPs use to deliver broadband so we can work at home.
 But they make the little glass pipettes used in COVID-19 testing kits.
-“If I’m a broadband provider, and I’m buying your cable, it makes me feel really good about to know you’re also helping to solve the life sciences part of the problem.”
+“If I’m a broadband provider, and I’m buying your cable, it makes me feel really good to know you’re also helping to solve the life sciences part of the problem.”

 If you are interested, next week I will be talking to Todd Grossman, the CEO of Talkwalker about social media and influencer monitoring.